 Why was FGA set up?

-We’re working to accelerate the energy transition and is our purpose for developing FGA.
+We’re using our 20 years + marketing, digital, market research and sustainability experience to work to accelerate the energy transition in the travel sector and this is our purpose for developing FGA.